RCCDA: Adaptive Model Updates in the Presence of Concept Drift under a Constrained Resource Budget: Policy Design

+The practical objective in \eqref{eq:lyapunov_actual_objective} introduces two key modifications from the theoretical bound.
+First, it explicitly incorporates the policy decision by scaling the drift loss with $1-\pi(t)$, isolating the drift penalty to non-update steps.
+Second, while the theoretical bound is defined for losses over the entire (and often inaccessible) datasets $\mathcal D_t$, our objective employs the practical losses computed on inference batches $\xi_t$ for different times $t$.

-\textbf{Virtual Queue.} Next, to enforce adherence to resource constraints over time, we introduce the mechanism of virtual queue $Q(t)$, which evolves over time according to:
+\textbf{Virtual Queue.} To enforce adherence to resource constraints over time, we introduce a virtual queue $Q(t)$, which evolves over time according to:

 with $Q(0) = 0$.
 Intuitively, the virtual queue acts as a ``debt accumulator,'' which tracks the violations of the resource constraint over time.
 When an update occurs, $\pi(t) = 1$, the queue grows in size by $\lambda(t)$, signaling resource expenditure; the subtraction of $\bar{\lambda}$ reflects the permissible usage rate.
 As a result, the queue evolves dynamically over time, signifying excessive updates when large, or suggesting room for more updates when close to $0$.
-When included in the optimization problem, this adjustment ensures the average resource consumption aligns with $\bar{\lambda}$ over time.
+This mechanism is central to the Lyapunov framework: by seeking to keep the queue stable (i.e., minimizing its ``drift''), the resulting optimization ensures the average resource consumption aligns with $\bar{\lambda}$ over time.

+To formalize this, we first define the Lyapunov drift as $\Delta Q(t) := \frac{1}{2}\left(Q(t+1)^2-Q(t)^2\right)$, which corresponds to change in the ``resource debt''.
+The core of the method is to greedily minimize a bound on the single drift-plus-penalty expression at each time $t$, which is a weighted sum of this drift and our performance objective: